The Olive Young Best Awards 2025: Top 10 Skincare Products Translated

 Torriden took home three #1 positions at the 2025 awards: essence/serum, mask pack, and lip care (이지경제, 2025).
 That is dominance.

-Ingredient note: The "저분자" (low molecular weight) designation is meaningful — Korean cosmetic science prioritizes molecular weight as a penetration indicator.
-This aligns with Korean clinical research on niacinamide delivery systems that show smaller molecules achieve better dermal penetration.
+Ingredient note: The "저분자" (low molecular weight) designation is meaningful — Korean cosmetic science prioritizes molecular weight as a penetration indicator, since smaller HA fragments sit closer to the skin surface while larger ones sit on top and hold water there.

 #2: Goodal Green Tangerine Vita C Dark Spot Serum Alpha (구달 청귤 비타C 잡티 케어 세럼 알파)